truongc2/Richard_Truong-Chau.github.io/README.md

 ## Projects

 Here I will present my projects that focuses on exploratory data analysis and/or machine learning for problem solving.
+The notes section contains new tools and issues that I encountered during the project.

 ### Exploratory Data Analysis
 |Description   |Datasets   |Notes    |Start Date   |Last Update  |